wein.plus

 Pasteurisation

-Method named after the chemist Louis Pasteur (1822-1895) for killing microorganisms in liquids or food that cause spoilage.
-Pasteur solved a major problem for winegrowers.
+Process named after the French chemist Louis Pasteur (1822-1895) for killing microorganisms in liquids or foodstuffs that cause disease or spoilage.
+Pasteur was thus able to solve a major problem for winegrowers.
 The bottled wines were often not stable in the bottle.
-Again and again, secondary fermentation occurred or the wines developed a tang of vinegar or lactic acid.
-By heating to high temperatures, yeasts, bacteria (e.g. lactic acid, acetic acid, salmonella) and moulds can be killed, thus making the products sterile and durable.
-However, certain microorganisms require high temperatures.
-Today, mainly fruit juices (grape juice), vegetable juices, milk and beer are pasteurised.
-This is done at temperatures between at least 60 and a maximum of 100 °Celsius for varying durations (a few seconds to 30 minutes).
-The vitamins are largely preserved, but vitamin C is destroyed.
-Heating above 100 °Celsius to kill heat-resistant bacteria and viruses is called sterilisation.
+Post-fermentation occurred again and again or the wines acquired a vinegar or lactic acid tinge.
+Heating to high temperatures can kill yeasts, bacteria (e.g. lactic acid, acetic acid, listeria, salmonella) and moulds, thereby making the products sterile and preservable.
+However, certain microorganisms require higher temperatures.

 Voices of our members